 VR2 = I × R2 = 0.4A × 20Ω = 8 V

 Thus we can see that the source voltage VS is divided among the two series resistors in direct proportion to their resistances as VR1 = 4V and VR2 = 8V.

 This is the principle of voltage division, also known as a voltage divider circuit or network.

-Now if we add another series resistor circuit using the same resistor values in parallel with the first (Voltage in parallel branch is same), we have the resultant circuit like this
+Now if we add another series resistor circuit using the same resistor values in parallel with the first (Voltage in the parallel branch is same), we have the resultant circuit like this

-As the second series circuit has the same resistance values of the first, the voltage at point D, which is also the voltage drop across resistor, R4 will be the same 8 volts, with respect to ground (battery negative), as the voltage is common and the two resistive networks are the same.
+As the second series circuit has the same resistance values of the first, the voltage at point D, which is also the voltage drop across the resistor, R4 will be the same 8 volts, with respect to ground (battery negative), as the voltage is common and the two resistive networks are the same.

 But something is also important, that the voltage (potential difference) between point C and point D will be zero volts as both points are at the same value of 8 volts as: C = D = 8 volts, then the voltage (potential difference) is: 0 volts

-The current flows through the series resistor combination is same but the voltage at point D, which is also the voltage drop across resistor, R4 will be:
+The current flows through the series resistor combination is same but the voltage at point D, which is also the voltage drop across the resistor, R4 will be: